-- Hand out a 'Heads up' card to each class member and ask them to hold the card to their forehead without looking at it! - Each card has one of the following words on it: landlord, tenant, flatmate, tenancy agreement, flatmate agreement, rent, bond, letting fee, expenses or a few pieces of information that describe a word. - Ask the class to get into pairs. - Class members take turns asking 'yes or no' questions to other students about what the word or information is.
+- Hand out a 'Heads up' card to each class member and ask them to hold the card to their forehead without looking at it! - Each card has one of the following words on it: landlord, tenant, flatmate, tenancy agreement, flatmate agreement, rent, bond, letting fee, expenses, periodic tenancy, fixed-term tenancy or a few pieces of information that describe a word. - Ask the class to get into pairs. - Class members take turns asking 'yes or no' questions to other students about what the word or information is.